buihdk/mini-twitter/README.md

 * [x] Adding user avatars and “time ago” to Tweets.
 * [x] Adding in animations.
 * [x] Creating a Re-tweet button that “copies” the Tweet.
+* [x] Add alerts for when a Tweet is Tweeted, Deleted, or Re-tweeted.

 ## List of things that will be implemented:
 * [ ] Adding an ID field to each Tweet.